kir486680/csgo_aim/README.md

   - Currently supported maps: Dust
 ### How to use

-Download weights from the following [link](https://drive.google.com/drive/folders/10QvwT857wyShDlkZ9JWOJ1FGrL963OCU?usp=sharing)
+Download yolov3-tiny.weights and yolov3-tiny.cfg from the following [link](https://drive.google.com/drive/folders/10QvwT857wyShDlkZ9JWOJ1FGrL963OCU?usp=sharing)

-If you have a faster computer use yolov3 weight but if your machine is not fast or you want to use cpu use yolov3-tiny.weights

 Make csgo resolution same as in .py file
 ### Want To Help?

 I would highly appreciate anybodys help with my project!
-If you are interested in working in a team you can contact me!
+If you are interested in working in a team you can contact me!(kir486680@protonmail.com)